 Managers may also desire to enhance a building’s character by adding a rustic-looking patina to metal assets.
 Oxidation adds richness to metals like brass or bronze.
 After stripping away the lacquer and scrubbing the metal, technicians convert the metal from a mirror to satin finish.
 A highlight is followed by multiple coats of an oxidizing product and completed with a protective coat of lacquer.

 What If You Already Have a Faux Finish?

 For facilities with existing aluminum or low-grade steel assets, many traditional refinishing options are off the table.

 Technicians may apply special coatings to hide scratches or make them less noticeable, but most damage will never be completely removed unless the asset is replaced.

 Are you looking to install or restore metal surfaces in your facility?
-Contact Mid America Metals to learn how you can get the best value for your investment.
+Contact Mid America Specialty Services to learn how you can get the best value for your investment.
 And stay tuned for a future blog post on the pros and cons of faux stone flooring options.